UoMMScRobotics/UOMDocumentationForLeoRover/Task08_Using_Sensors/RPLidar.md

 ```
 ## Step 4: Launching RPLidar Node and Visualizing Data with Rviz ##
+Plug the lidar into a suitable USB port via the interface block.

 Now, you can launch the lidar node by

 ```